arangodb/docs/arangograph/access-control.md

 ---
 layout: default
-description: This guide explains which access control concepts are available in ArangoGraph and how to use them.
+description: >-
-title: Security and access control in the ArangoGraph Insights Platform
+  This guide explains which access control concepts are available in ArangoGraph and how to use them
 ---
-# Security and access control in the ArangoGraph Insights Platform
+# Security and access control in ArangoGraph

 The ArangoGraph Insights Platform has a structured set of resources that are subject to security and access control: